 And now comes my bucket list part of what to see in Albania.
 But I will make it there soon, no doubts about that:

 The journey across Lake Koman is on top of my Albanian bucket list.
 Some call it the most beautiful in the world and while I’m usually a little bit skeptical about such titles this place really looks amazing on the pictures!
-With all the twists, cliffs and waterfalls it must have look similar to Norwegian fjords!
+With all the twists, cliffs and waterfalls it must have looked similar to Norwegian fjords!

 Valbona and Theth